Thesis Research Support

 Submit a draft of your proposal to your advisor at least one week in advance of the deadline in order to obtain the first required advisor signature on the coversheet.

-Submit 2 paper copies (with one cover sheet) and an electronic copy of the proposal to the BURP Administrator by the deadline (see below).
+Submit 1 paper copy (with a cover sheet) and an electronic copy of the proposal to the BURP Administrator by the deadline (see below).
 Important: your final submission requires that the cover sheet be signed by your advisor again.

 Proposals will be read and evaluated by faculty members (other than your advisor) to provide feedback on the strengths and weaknesses of your proposal.
 Your cover sheet must include the names of two suggested reviewers (other than your thesis advisor).

 You will be notified about whether your proposal will be funded or you may be asked to make changes and resubmit your proposal.

 BURP Application Deadlines: (Note: Early submissions are encouraged.)